Call for Collaboration

 We have guided and supervised field projects of undergraduate and postgrad students from Canadian, European and American universities.
 Several Bachelor and Master projects as well as three PhD projects have been conducted at our field base in eastern Canada since 2001.
 Over 400 people have participated in our course program.

-We are operating under permits issued by the Department of Fisheries and Oceans and Parks Canada and our biopsy protocol is approved by the Canadian Council on Animal Care.
-We are a member of the Quebec Marine Mammal Emergency Response Network, the Quebec Expert Group of Ecotoxicologists, and the Canadian Coast Guard Auxiliary (Quebec).
+We are operating under permits issued by the Department of Fisheries and Oceans and Parks Canada and our biopsy and tagging protocols are approved by the Canadian Council on Animal Care.
+We are a member of the Quebec Marine Mammal Emergency Response Network, the Quebec Centre for Research in Ecotoxicology, and the Canadian Coast Guard Auxiliary (Québec).
 Furthermore, we are regularly involved in working groups of the Department of Fisheries and Oceans and Parks Canada.

 - 2019: Movement patterns of the common minke whale (Balaenoptera acutorostrata) in a local foraging ground within the St. Lawrence Estuary.
 Saskia Hurst, University of Bremen, internship in the framework of a M.Sc. project.